 Due to a long term chronic health condition, Declan became involved with the Living Well Programme as a participant, became a Volunteer Leader and has now completed his Master Training in Chronic Disease Self-Management and Cancer Thriving and Surviving.
 Declan has now shifted his focus to the Community Sector and is currently the Lay Co-Coordinator for the Living Well Programme with Fettercairn Community Health Project.
 Declan brings his understanding of the difficulties associated with reduced mobility to the PCAC and has the ability to articulate the voice of members within his community who have similar mobility issues.

-Declan is committed to improving the role of the community in the development of Tallaght University Hospital and its services.
+Declan is committed to improving the role of the community in the development of Tallaght University Hospital and its services, he is also the patient representative on the Quality, Safety and Risk Management board (QSRM) for the Hospital.

 |Áine Lynch - Director of Nursing, Tallaght University Hospital |